 *For example, a three-year $10,000 personal loan would have an interest rate of 11.74% and a 5.00% origination fee for an annual percentage rate (APR) of 15.34% APR.
 You would receive $9,500 and make 36 scheduled monthly payments of $330.90.
 A five-year $10,000 personal loan would have an interest rate of 11.99% and a 5.00% origination fee with a 14.27% APR.
 You would receive $9,500 and make 60 scheduled monthly payments of $222.39.
 Origination fees vary between 2.41%-5%.
 Personal loan APRs through Prosper range from 7.95% to 35.99%, with the lowest rates for the most creditworthy borrowers.
 Eligibility for personal loans up to $40,000 depends on the information provided by the applicant in the application form.
 Eligibility for personal loans is not guaranteed, and requires that a sufficient number of investors commit funds to your account and that you meet credit and other conditions.
 Refer to Borrower Registration Agreement for details and all terms and conditions.
 All personal loans made by WebBank, Member FDIC.

 Prosper is another peer-to-peer lender with interest rates and origination fees that are close to what LendingClub offers.
-Prosper also lets you check rates with a soft inquiry so you can shop with both peer-to-peer lenders to see which one will give you the best deal.
+Prosper also lets you check rates with a soft inquiry so you can shop with both peer-to-peer lenders to see which one will give you your best deal.
 According to Prosper, borrowers can get funds as quickly as three days after accepting an offer.

 Minimum Credit Score

 24 and 60

 A Payoff personal loan can help you consolidate existing credit card debt with a low, fixed interest rate loan.
 Payoff isn’t an actual financial institution; instead, it works with lenders to originate loans.
 This loan product has an origination fee but no other fees (late fees, returned check fees, or repayment fees).